This post may contain affiliate links. Please read our disclosure policy.

 - Onion and garlic – classic aromatics; feel free to add more than the suggested quantities in the recipe

-- Dijon mustard - helps to build depth of flavor (the Dijon flavor itself isn't perceptible), so I highly recommend adding it.
-It's my favorite not-so-secret ingredient for so many sauces!
+- Dijon mustard – it helps to build depth of flavor.
+The Dijon flavor itself isn’t perceptible, so I highly recommend adding it.
+It’s my favorite not-so-secret ingredient for so many sauces!

 - Italian seasoning – this dried herb blend adds balanced herb flavor without being overpowering

-- Lemon juice - a little acidity to balance out the richness
+- Lemon juice – it gives a little acidity to balance out the richness

 - Heavy cream – use full fat for best results